adamgajzlerowicz/adam-websocket/QUESTIONS.md

 the token does have an short expiry time.

 Other way that attacker could perform harmful operations would be a xss attack.
 The injection of a malicious script means that the attacker could perform actions on behalf of a user that are based on that user's session.
-Xss attqack could also result in a stolen token.
+Xss attack could also result in a stolen token.

 ### How would you improve the public API that you just used?